vfarcic/devops24/manuscript/04-helm.md

 I was too lazy to write a proper description.
 You shouldn't be.
 As a rule of thumb, README.md should contain a description of the application, a list of the pre-requisites and the requirements, a description of the options available through values.yaml, and anything else you might deem important.
 As the extension suggests, it should be written in Markdown format.

-Now we are getting to the important part.
+Now we are getting to the critical part.

 The values that can be used to customize the installation are defined in `values.yaml`.